tomjrwilliams/xfactors/README.md

 xf (xfactors - name to be reconsidered) is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).

+### Pipelines

+xf is not designed to help one design *individual* machine learning model (components): that's what JAX is for.

+xf is one level up: it's for designing *pipelines* of such models, in such a way as to promote composability and re-use.

+For instance, let's say that we want to compose a PCA-like embedding model with a GMM.

+We would write the PCA-like embedding and the GMM as separate JAX model components, and then compose them together with xf (specifying how data and parameters should flow from one to the other).

+### Module

 xf provides:

 - base classes / interfaces for defining re-useable JAX model components (as nodes in directed acyclic computation graphs).